REG 05.20.20 - Reappointment, Promotion, and Tenure Dossier Format Requirements

 2. FORMATTING REQUIREMENTS FOR THE ENTIRE DOSSIER

-2.2 Font size must be 10 point or larger; New Times Roman is preferred.
+2.1 Font size must be 10 point or larger; Arial or Times New Roman is preferred.

-2.7 For each section/subsection, record only the header number and name/topic, i.e. I. Introduction; II.A.2.C.
-Instructional Development; III.B.
+2.3 For each section/subsection, record only the header number and name/topic, i.e. I. Introduction; II.A.2.b.
+Summary of Peer Evaluations of Teaching; III.B.
 External and Internal Sponsored Grants and Contracts.
+In larger sections, such as III.A., bolded subheadings may be used to differentiate / organize information.

 3. OUTLINE FORMAT REQUIRED FOR THE DOSSIER